If you previously read webglfundamentals.org there are some differences that you should be aware of.

 var vertexShaderSource = ` shader goes here `;

-Vertex Array Objects are an optional feature on WebGL1 but they are a standard feature of WebGL2.
+Vertex Array Objects are an optional feature in WebGL1, but they are a standard feature of WebGL2.
 I think they should be used everywhere.
-In fact I almost think I should go back to webglfundamentals.org and use them everywhere using a a polyfill for those few places they are not available.
+In fact I almost think I should go back to webglfundamentals.org and use them everywhere using a polyfill for those few places they are not available.
 There is arguably zero downside and your code gets easier and more efficient in almost all cases.

-I tried to re-structure many samples just slight to show the most common patterns
+I tried to re-structure many samples slightly to show the most common patterns.

 I set the viewport in all samples

 I left this out in webglfundamentals.org because the samples don't actually need it, but it's needed in just about all real world code.

 I removed jquery.

 Back when I started,

 I made all helper functions have a prefix

 I hope this makes it more clear what these functions are and where to find them.